-Blackburn College is committed to the promotion of equality, diversity and providing a supportive environment for all members of our community.
+Blackburn College is committed to the promotion of equality, diversity, Inclusion and providing a supportive environments for all members of our community.
 Our commitment means that this policy has been reviewed to ensure that it does not discriminate (either intentionally or unintentionally) any of the protected characteristics of age, disability, gender (including gender identity), race, religion or sexual orientation and meets our obligations under the Equality Act 2010.
 Therefore, this policy has no adverse impact on any of the above protected groups.

-Author: Assistant Principal - Student Support and Experience

-Owner: Assistant Principal - Student Support and Experience

-Date last approved: January 2021

-Date of review: September 2022

-Date of approval: 9 December 2022

-Approved by: Safeguarding Governor and the Principal and Chief Executive

-Next Review date: August 2023
+Author: Director of Student Support and Experience Owner: Director of Student Support and Experience Consultation: Director of Student Support and Experience, Head of Student Experience, Head of HR, Director of Quality and Innovation, Head of IT and MIS, College DSL and Deputy DSL.
+Safeguarding Committee Board.
+Date last approved: 9 December 2022 Date of review: August 2023 Date of approval: 3 October 2023 Approved by: Safeguarding Governor and the Principal and Chief Executive Next Review date: August 2024